kubernetes-sigs/kustomize/site/content/en/docs/Tasks/namespaces_and_names.md

 kustomize build .
 ```

-The output shows that Namespace is added to the metadata field of the Deployment and generated ConfigMap.
+The output shows that the `namespace` field is used to set the Namespace of the Deployment and the generated ConfigMap.
 ```yaml
 apiVersion: apps/v1
 kind: Deployment